This is a complete guide to start using the most popular open source test management tool – TestLink.

 Step-1: Click on “Builds/Releases” as shown in the figure.

 Step-3: Enter the details about the build as shown in below figure and click on “Create” button.

-Build should be created and saved.
+The build should be created and saved.

 Testsuite is a collection of test cases that may be validating/testing same component.
-This section clearly explains how to create a testsuite.
+This section clearly explains how to create a test suite.
 Follow the below steps one by one to create a Testsuite.

 Step-1: Click on “Test specification” link on the Desktop.
 It should navigate to the Test specification page of the Project.

 Step-4: Test suite specification page should be opened.
-Fill the details related to Test suite and click “Create Test suite” button.
+Fill the details related to the Test suite and click “Create Test suite” button.

-Test suite will be created and appear on the left side, folder tree structure.
+The test suite will be created and appear on the left side, folder tree structure.